John Cotton (minister): Church polity

 Puritans gained control of the English Parliament in the early 1640s, and the issue of polity for the English church was of major importance to congregations throughout England and its colonies.
 To address this issue, the Westminster Assembly was convened in 1643.
 Viscount Saye and Sele had scrapped his plans to immigrate to New England, along with other members of Parliament.
 He wrote to Cotton, Hooker, and Davenport in New England, "urging them to return to England where they were needed as members of the Westminster Assembly".
 None of the three attended the meeting, where an overwhelming majority of members were Presbyterian and only a handful represented independent (congregational) interests.
 Despite the lopsided numbers, Cotton was interested in attending, though John Winthrop quoted Hooker as saying that he could not see the point of "travelling 3,000 miles to agree with three men."
 Cotton changed his mind about attending as events began to unfold leading to the First English Civil War, and he decided that he could have a greater effect on the Assembly through his writings.

 The New England response to the assembly was Cotton's book The Keyes of the Kingdom of Heaven published in 1644.
 It was Cotton's attempt to persuade the assembly to adopt the Congregational way of church polity in England, endorsed by English ministers Thomas Goodwin and Philip Nye.
 In it, Cotton reveals some of his thoughts on state governance.
 "Democracy I do not conceive that ever God did ordain as a fit government either for church or commonwealth."
 Despite these views against democracy, congregationalism later became important in the democratization of the English colonies in North America.
 This work on church polity had no effect on the view of most Presbyterians, but it did change the stance of Presbyterian John Owen who later became a leader of the independent party at the Restoration of the English monarchy in 1660.
-Owen had earlier been selected by Oliver Cromwell to be the vice-chancellor of Oxford.
+Owen had earlier been selected to be the vice-chancellor of Oxford by Oliver Cromwell.

 Congregationalism was New England's established church polity, but it did have its detractors among the Puritans, including Baptists, Seekers, Familists, and other sectaries.
 John Winthrop's Short Story about the Antinomian Controversy was published in 1644, and it prompted Presbyterian spokesman Robert Baillie to publish A Dissuasive against the Errours of the Time in 1645.
 As a Presbyterian minister, Baillie was critical of Congregationalism and targeted Cotton in his writings.
 He considered congregationalism to be "unscriptural and unworkable," and thought Cotton's opinions and conduct to be "shaky."